Nicholas-Mercado/reading-notes/c401/class_03.md

 Useful things I learned in this article

-You can use the special characters double-dot (..) to move one directory up.--
+The double-dot (..) can be used to move one directory up.

-The double-dot (..) can be chained together to traverse multiple directories above the current directory. ../../ --
+The double-dot (..) can be chained together to move up as many directories as you want ../../

 Opening a file and closing file